The TV show To Catch A Predator helped push the issue of “chat room crimes” into the public consciousness.

 In the show, officers from local police departments would pose as minors in online chat rooms.
 Those officers-playing-minors would interact with adult members of the chat rooms, who would solicit them for in-person meetings.

-The adults would arrive to those meetings, where they would be questioned and often arrested.
+The adults would arrive to those meetings, where they would be questioned and often arrested for solicitation of a minor.

 - PC 288.2 – Harmful Matter Sent With The Intent To Seduce A Minor